Azure/azure-sdk-for-js/sdk/playwrighttesting/microsoft-playwright-testing/samples/v1/typescript/manually-connecting-to-browsers/README.md

-# How to integrae your test suite with Microsoft Playwright Testing service if you are manually launching browsers in tests
+# How to integrate your test suite with Microsoft Playwright Testing service if you are manually launching browsers in tests

 This guide will walk you through the steps to integrate your Playwright project where you are launching browsers from within the tests with the service.